California Trial by Declaration

 Hiring a Traffic Ticket Attorney

 It is always advisable to consult with a traffic ticket attorney, especially when challenging an infraction.
-Lawyers specializing in such cases will use their expertise to your advantage, thus increasing your chances of getting your ticket dismissed or having the charges reduced.
+Lawyers specializing in such cases will use their expertise to your advantage, thus increasing your chances of getting your ticket masked or having the charges reduced.

 Preparing Your Case